SimonMalicek/PS1-HollowKnight/README.md

 Spacebar - Jump
 Left Mouse Click - Attack

+0. Executable Build
+I've added the Windows executable as a zip file into the root folder.

 1. Project Objective & Scope
 This project is a functional remake of the 2013 game-jam prototype "Hungry Knight," which served as the mechanical proof-of-concept for the indie title "Hollow Knight."